Drug information provided by: Merative, Micromedex®

-Infliximab may cause an infusion reaction while you are receiving it or right after the infusion ends.
-Check with your doctor or nurse right away if you or your child have chest pain, a fever, chills, itching, hives, a rash, dizziness, fainting, lightheadedness, a headache, joint pain, difficulty with swallowing, shortness of breath, trouble breathing, or swelling of the face, tongue, and throat.
+Infliximab may cause an infusion reaction, including a heart attack, stroke, changes in blood pressure, or heart rhythm problems (eg, arrhythmia), while you or your child are receiving it or right after the infusion ends.
+Check with your doctor or nurse right away if you have chest pain, fever, chills, itching, hives, rash, dizziness, fainting, lightheadedness, headache, joint pain, difficulty with swallowing, trouble breathing, or swelling of the face, tongue, and throat.

-Your body's ability to fight infection may be reduced while you are using infliximab.
+Your body's ability to fight an infection may be reduced while you or your child are using infliximab.
 It is very important that you call your doctor at the first sign of any infection.
-Check with your doctor right away if you or your child have any of the following symptoms while receiving this medicine: fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.
+Check with your doctor right away if you or your child have a fever, chills, cough, flu-like symptoms, or unusual tiredness or weakness.

-Serious skin reactions can occur while you are using this medicine.
-Check with your doctor right away if you or your child have any of the following symptoms while receiving this medicine: blistering, peeling, or loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores, ulcers, or white spots in your mouth, or unusual tiredness or weakness.
+Serious skin reactions can occur while you or your child are receiving this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, chills, cough, diarrhea, fever, itching, joint or muscle pain, red skin lesions, sore throat, sores, ulcers, or white spots in your mouth, or unusual tiredness or weakness.

-This medicine may increase your chance of having a lupus-like syndrome or a liver disease called autoimmune hepatitis.
-Check with your doctor right away if you or your child have dark brown-colored urine, fever or chills, a general feeling of discomfort, illness, or weakness, joint pain, light-colored stools, nausea and vomiting, a rash on the cheeks or arms that is worse in the sun, severe tiredness, upper right-sided stomach pain, or yellow eyes and skin.
+This medicine may increase your or your child's risk of having a lupus-like syndrome or a liver disease called autoimmune hepatitis.
+Check with your doctor right away if you or your child have dark brown-colored urine, fever or chills, a general feeling of discomfort, illness, or weakness, joint pain, light-colored stools, nausea, vomiting, a rash on the cheeks or arms that gets worse under the sun, severe tiredness, upper right-sided stomach pain, or yellow eyes and skin.

 A small number of people (including children and teenagers) who have used this medicine have developed certain types of cancer.
 This is more common in patients who have lung diseases (eg, emphysema, COPD) or are heavy smokers, and in psoriasis patients who have had phototherapy treatment for a long time.
 Phototherapy treatment is ultraviolet light or sunlight combined with oral medicine to make your skin sensitive to light.
-Some teenagers and young adults with Crohn's disease or ulcerative colitis also developed a rare type of cancer called hepatosplenic T-cell lymphoma.
-Talk with your doctor if you or your child have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, or unexplained weight loss.
-Also, check with your doctor right away if your skin has red, scaly patches, or raised bumps that are filled with pus.
+Some teenagers and young adults with Crohn disease or ulcerative colitis also developed a rare type of cancer called hepatosplenic T-cell lymphoma.
+Talk with your doctor if you have unusual bleeding, bruising, or weakness, swollen lymph nodes in the neck, underarms, or groin, unexplained weight loss, or red, scaly patches, or raised bumps with pus on the skin.

-Using this medicine may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma).
-If you have any changes or growths on your skin, tell your doctor right away.
+Receiving this medicine may increase your risk of getting skin cancer (eg, melanoma, Merkel cell carcinoma) or cervical cancer.
+If you have any changes or growths on your skin, abnormal vaginal bleeding or pelvic pain, tell your doctor right away.

-While you or your child are being treated with infliximab, do not have any immunizations (vaccines) without your doctor's approval.
-Live virus vaccines should not be given to patients who are using infliximab.
-Additionally, make sure your doctor knows if you received infliximab while you were pregnant because it may be necessary to wait before giving your child a live vaccine.
-Your child's vaccinations need to be current before he or she begins using infliximab.
-Be sure to ask your child's doctor if you have any questions about this.
+While you are being treated with infliximab, do not have any immunizations (vaccines) without your doctor's approval.
+Live virus vaccines should not be given with infliximab.
+Your child's vaccinations must be current before receiving infliximab.
+Talk to your child's doctor if you have any questions about this.

-You will need to have a skin test for tuberculosis before you or your child start using this medicine.
+You will need to have a skin test for tuberculosis before you start receiving this medicine.
 Tell your doctor if you or anyone in your home has ever had a positive reaction to a tuberculosis skin test.

 It is important to have your heart checked closely if you receive infliximab.
-Call your doctor right away if you or your child have shortness of breath, swelling in the ankles and feet, or a sudden weight gain.
+Call your doctor right away if you have trouble breathing, swelling in the ankles and feet, or a sudden weight gain.